YinJC/uk-tex-faq/FAQ-longtab.md

----
-layout: page
-title: Tables longer than a single page
+# Tables longer than a single page
----

 Tables are, by default, set entirely in boxes of their own: as a result, they won't split over a page boundary.
 Sadly, the world keeps